fortzsu/theater_reticket/README.md

 ## General Information
-- This is currently a backend application for (event)ticket handling, where the users (employees and visitors) could reserve, buy and resell tickets.
+- This is currently a backend application for (event)ticket handling, where the users (admins and visitors) could reserve, buy and resell tickets.
-- The employees have access to extended functions like reporting and managing visitor user accounts, creating new plays and performances.
+- The employees have access to extended functions like reporting and managing visitor user accounts, creating events (e.g. plays and performances).
 - This is a project for practicing Java/Spring Boot/SQL and expand my horizon with other technologies.

 ## Technologies Used
 - Java - version 17
 - Spring Boot - version 3.0.6
 - JUnit - version 4.13.2
+- Maven - version 3.11.0

 ## Features
 - Authorization and authentication with OAuth 2.0 and Google API